hide-kawabata/traf/README.md

 ## Preparation

-Install following programs to build Traf.
+Following programs are required to build and run Traf.
+Older versions of them might requrie some modification on the library and/or Traf's source.

 - Coq 8.4 or 8.6 (8.7 is not supported yet)
-- Proof General 4.4.1pre (older versions such as ver 3 can be used but slight modification of PG is required)
+- Proof General 4.4.1pre
+- GTK+ 2.0
-- Lablgtk 2.18.5
+- Lablgtk 2.18.5 (Note: on Mac, you might need to recompile the library; see below.)
 - OCaml 4.05.0

+Checked environments:

+- macOS Sierra 10.12.6
+- ubuntu 16.04 LTS.

+### Note for Mac (?)

+Lablgtk2 2.18.5 seems to require fixes.
+It seems that `ml_gdk_gc_get_values()` in `ml_gdk.c` sometimes return an unacceptable (maybe uninitialized) set of values which cause exceptions.
+Although this phenomenon has not happened on my ubuntu machine, My Mac always suffered from it.

+A quick workaround is to rewrite `src/ml_gdk.c` of lablgtk2 by applying the supplemental patch in `misc` directory, and recompile the library.

+    $ cd /shomewhere/lablgtk-2.18.5/src
+    $ patch -p1 < patch_file_for_lablgtk2

 ## Installation

-1. Obtain prooftree-0.13.tar.gz and check files.
+1. Obtain `prooftree-0.13.tar.gz` and check files.
 See `https://askra.de/software/prooftree/` for details of Prooftree.
-Just for convenience, we have the tarball in misc directory.
+Just for convenience, we have the tarball in `misc` directory.

     ```
     $ tar zxfv prooftree-0.13.tar.gz